A Ceylon Press Tiny Guide

 THE HEART OF THE OCEAN

-In a perfect example of nature obediently following Hollywood, the so-called Heart of the Ocean jewel in the film “Titanic,” was posthumously created following the film’s success as a 170 carat Ceylon blue sapphire, set with 65 diamonds.
-The sapphire replaced the inexpensive blue quartz flung by Kate Winslet into the icy ocean.
+The so-called Heart of the Ocean jewel in the film “Titanic,” was posthumously created following the film’s success as a 170 carat Ceylon blue sapphire, set with 65 diamonds.
 It was worn with much acclaim in 1998 by Celine Dion when she sang “My Heart Will Go On” at the Oscars.
 And as is often the way with over mighty jewellery, it vanished some years later when it was auctioned for over $2 million at a charity ball to a buyer who remains anonymous to this day.
-More affordable copies of the necklace can be bought on eBay.

 7